tbgh011/kepler/README.md

 ## Features
 - Wavelet sharpening (Gaussian, Z-Gaussian, Bilateral, B3-spline) with per-layer Sharpen, Denoise, and SharpenFilter controls
+- Chroma Denoise — smooths color noise in RGB/LRGB by blurring the chroma after sharpening, keeping hue and luminance detail so the image is denoised without washing out
+- Align RGB channels — automatic per-channel registration that shifts red and blue back into line with green, removing colored fringing from atmospheric dispersion or a misaligned stack; runs before sharpening and works in single and batch processing
 - FFT denoising driven by an interactive frequency-spectrum graph — POST (after all wavelet layers) and PRE-Layer 1/2/3 stages can be enabled in **any combination**, each keeping its own Start, End and Curve band
 - RGB color balance, saturation, vibrance, hue rotation
 - Levels & Curves with draggable tone curve canvas